kubernetes/kubernetes/docs/admin/authorization.md

 See the [authentication documentation](authentication.md) for an overview of authentication.

-Authorization applies to all HTTP accesses on the main apiserver port.
-(The readonly port is not currently subject to authorization, but is planned to be removed soon.)
+Authorization applies to all HTTP accesses on the main (secure) apiserver port.

 The authorization check for any request compares attributes of the context of the request, (such as user, resource, and namespace) with access